SkippyZero/Genesis-Field-Theory/README.md

 Feedback, critiques, and extensions are welcome.
 The intent of publicizing this repository is to allow individuals with expertise to review, test, and expand on the ideas presented here.

-If you use this material, please cite the repository and credit this project as a **human–AI collaborative work**.
+If you use this material, please cite the repository and credit this project.